 Academic Programs – List of current degree and other education programs.

 Accreditation, Approval, and Licensure of Institution and Programs – Agencies and governmental bodies which accredit, approve or license the University and its programs.
+UW-Milwaukee is accredited by The Higher Learning Commission.

 Constitution Day – Information regarding commemorating the signing of the Constitution.